Top 10 Fastest Commercial Passenger Aircraft in the World

 Since we touched on the Boeing 787, it is worthwhile to mention a record that the 787 claims as recent as January 2018.

 A Boeing 787 Dreamliner flying for a Norwegian company broke the record for the fastest New York to London flight for any subsonic aircraft.
 In fact, in breaking the record, the Boeing, interestingly, touched a top speed of Mach 1.15.
 How on earth did a subsonic aircraft go supersonic?
 Because of a strong tail-wind which experienced pilots can use to their advantage.
-The top speed measured was 776 mph, albeit for a brief period.
+The top speed measured was 776 mph during this phase.

 Now about the record - the 787 completed the flight between the two cities in 5 hours and 13 minutes, breaking the previous record set just a day before.
 [Edit: Boeing 747 of British Airways retook this record in Feb, 2020 flying cross-Atlantic in 4 hr.
 56 mins] That's what happens when a subsonic aircraft goes supersonic!!

 Back to the Future